 Rent is based on a percentage of your income, and this is generally 25% of the household’s gross income excluding rent assistance.
 When offered a property, you will be asked to provide a written income declaration; your rent will be calculated on this amount, plus 100% Commonwealth Rent Assistance (CRA) where eligible.

-Rent payments can be done by direct deposit, internet transfer, Centrepay or deposit book.
+Rent payments can be done by direct deposit or Centrepay.
 You will be provided with information on rent processes and details of how you can pay rent at the beginning of your tenancy.

 You will be given one complete set of keys: to all the external doors, security screens, window locks and internal and garage doors (where required).
 You are responsible for the cost of cutting extra sets or if you lose the original set.